EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `evapotranspiration_sum`: calculates evapotranspiration as a sum of all potential components
+- `evapotranspiration_sum`: Evapotranspiration as a sum of all potential components

 </details>